Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Reduced modeling of chemical processes

 \subsubsection{Compartment modeling}

-The key concept in compartment modeling (COMP) is the definition of interconnected functional subsystems, termed compartments, between the local microscale and the global system scale \cite{Jourdan.2019}.
+The key concept in compartment modeling \abk{COMP} is the definition of interconnected functional subsystems, termed compartments, between the local microscale and the global system scale \cite{Jourdan.2019}.
 When applied for MOR, the introduction of compartments is often motivated by a time scale assumption, where local phenomena inside a compartment are assumed to be much faster than the overall response of the compartment \cite{Benallou.1986}.
-Given a discretized model of a conservative distributed system, a compartment is a cluster of neighboring cells, and the compartment equations are obtained by superposition of the extensive balance equations, e.g., absolute enthalpy or total molar holdup, of these cells.
-In terms of intensive quantities, e.g., molar enthalpy and molar fraction, this superposition corresponds to a mass-weighted averaging.
+Given a discretized model of a conservative distributed system, a compartment is a cluster of neighboring cells, and the compartment equations are obtained by superposition of the extensive balance equations, {\eg}, absolute enthalpy or total molar holdup, of these cells.
+In terms of intensive quantities, {\eg}, molar enthalpy and molar fraction, this superposition corresponds to a mass-weighted averaging.

 By applying the above time scale assumption, the local dynamics of cells within a compartment are degenerated to quasi-stationary equations, and we obtain a ROM.
 In addition, replacing quasi-stationary equations by shortcut methods, averaging rules, or regression models realizes a hyperreduction.
-COMP is a heuristic approach to transform an FOM into \cref{eqn:spt-original,eqn:spt-rom}.
-Hence, we regard COMP as a heuristic SPT method, inheriting properties such as the potential appearance of a non-physical IR (see discussion below).
+COMP is a heuristic approach to transform an FOM into Eqs.~\eqref{eqn:spt-original} and \eqref{eqn:spt-rom}.
+Hence, we regard COMP as a heuristic SPT method, inheriting properties such as the potential appearance of a non-physical {inverse response}.